gradle/gradle/design-docs/dependency-management.md

 - Nothing beyond some unit tests for the new methods and types.

+### Open issues

+- Packages for the new types

-## Story: Dependency result exposes local components
+## Story: Dependency resolution result exposes local components

-This story allows IDE integrations to map dependencies by exposing some information about the source of a resolved component.
+This story changes the dependency resolution result to distinguish between components that are produced by the build and those that are produced outside the build.
+This will allow IDE integrations to map dependencies by exposing this information about the source of a component.

 1. Introduce a `BuildComponentIdentifier` type that extends `ComponentIdentifier` and add a private implementation.
     - `project` property
+    - `displayName` should be something like `project :path`.
 2. Change `ModuleVersionMetaData` to add a `ComponentIdentifier getComponentId()` method.
     - Default should be a `ModuleComponentIdentifier` with the same attributes as `getId()`.
     - For project components (as resolved by `ProjectDependencyResolver`) this should return a `BuildComponentIdentifier` instance.